Introduction

 Minimises stress on the team.

-Improves client satisfaction through transparency.
+Improves customer satisfaction through transparency.

 The risks of poor planning